 What is the validity period of the ASEAN CPA?
 Do I have to renew my ASEAN CPA title?
 How much is the annual renewal fee?

 ASEAN CPA is valid for one year upon approval from ACPACC.
 Yes, ASEAN CPAs have to renew the ASEAN CPA title annually.
 The annual renewal fee will be announced in due course.
 Please note that the fee for ASEAN CPA is a different and separate fee from ISCA membership fees.

-Yes, the ASEAN CPA is only applicable to Chartered Accountants with active ISCA membership status.
+Yes, the ASEAN CPA is only applicable to Associates and Chartered Accountants with active ISCA membership status.

 ASEAN CPAs and their relevant details will be placed on ASEAN Chartered Professional Accountant Coordinating Committee website.